trilinos/Trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

   -D CMAKE_CXX_STANDARD:STRING=20

-As mentioned above, that will also result in all downstream C++ software built CMake to be built with C++20 compiler options turned on as well.
+As mentioned above, that will also result in all downstream C++ software built with CMake to be built with C++20 compiler options turned on as well.

 However, Trilinos is currently only rigorously tested with C++17 compiler options so trying to build and use with a higher language standard may not